 There were no changes in assumptions, other inputs, or benefit terms since the previous measurement date.
-Between the measurement date of the collective Net Pension Liability and the University's reporting date, there were changes that may affect the university's proportionate share of the collective Net Pension Liability.
+Between the measurement date of the collective Net Pension Liability and the University's reporting date, there were no changes that affected the university's proportionate share of the collective Net Pension Liability.
+Between measurement dates, each employer may have unique circumstances that impact its proportionate share of the collective net pension liability.
+The University has not been made aware of any such unique circumstances.